Skip to navigation | Skip to main content | Skip to footer

 Pure system image

-Pure research profiles
+Pure profiles

 Profiles created in Pure are available to view on the Research Explorer portal on the University’s website.
-The Research Explorer portal showcases not only research profiles but also a wide range of publicly available research activity including publications, datasets, press/media coverage as well as much more.
+The Research Explorer portal showcases not only research academic profiles but also a wide range of publicly available activity including publications, datasets, press/media coverage as well as much more.

 All the information on Research Explorer is indexed by the main search engines so that content is discoverable, and all content is fully searchable, allowing visitors to the University’s webpages to search across the breadth of research expertise at the University.